filecoin-project/specs/network-protocols.md

 # Filecoin Network Protocols

 All filecoin network protocols are implemented as libp2p protocols.
-This document will assume that all data is communicated between peers on a libp2p stream.
+This document will assume that all data is communicated between peers on a libp2p stream as outlined in [networking(./networking.md)

 ## CBOR RPC

 Filecoin uses many pre-existing protocols from ipfs and libp2p, and also implements several new protocols of its own.
 For these Filecoin specific protocols, we will use the CBOR RPC protocol format, defined below.

 This format consists of series of [CBOR](https://tools.ietf.org/html/rfc7049) serialized objects.
 Whenever a filecoin protocol says "send X", it means "cbor serialize the object X, then write the serialized bytes".

 ## Hello Handshake